Oracle Scraps Plans For Solaris 12

 Your point being?

 Not the end of Solaris at all...
-Just a move to po (Score:2, Informative)
+Just a move to po (Score:3, Informative)

 Should really read the official line from Oracle for the reasons for the changes (taken from Register post)...